Our Lands & Projects

 • The Nisqually is home to five native salmon species: Chinook, coho, chum, and pink salmon and steelhead trout.

-• All told, the Land Trust and its watershed partners have permanently protected 76 percent of the mainstem Nisqually River’s 84 shoreline miles.
+• All told, the Land Trust and its watershed partners have permanently protected over 78 percent of the mainstem Nisqually River’s 84 shoreline miles.

 • Threatened and at-risk species found in the watershed include Chinook salmon, steelhead trout, northern spotted owls, marbled murrelets, bald eagles, northern goshawks, pileated woodpeckers and peregrine falcons.